oristopo/nanoTAPR/README.md

 ![](./media/image10.jpeg)

-This screen shows GREEN -- the S21 transfer magnitude (forward gain/loss).
+This screen shows GREEN -- the `S21` transfer magnitude (forward gain/loss).
 The screen in set for 10 dB / division.
 RED is the S11 return loss of the filter, again at 10 dB / division.
-The filter has about 60 dB loss at 50 MHz, degrading a bit at 100 MHz.
-The return loss of the filter is about 10-15 dB in the filter passband (200 KHZ to 40 MHZ) and is 0 dB in the stopband (above 40 MHz).
+The filter has about `60 dB` loss at 50 MHz, degrading a bit at 100 MHz.
+The return loss of the filter is about 10-15 dB in the filter passband (200 KHZ to 40 MHZ) and is `0 dB` in the stopband (above 40 MHz).

 This type of filter is called a *"reflective filter"* since it generates a stopband by reflecting the input signal back.

-On the next screen, the S11 (RED) trace has been turned off and only the S21 (GREEN) trace is displayed.
+On the next screen, the `S11` (RED) trace has been turned off and only the `S21` (GREEN) trace is displayed.
 Five markers have been set, and the display of marker parameters has been enabled.
-Here we can see that the insertion loss of the filter is quite good, only about 0.1 dB in the passband, and that the -3 dB frequency is about 39.85 MHz.
+Here we can see that the insertion loss of the filter is quite good, only about `0.1 dB` in the passband, and that the `-3 dB` frequency is about 39.85 MHz.

 ![](./media/image11.jpeg)

-The last figure shows the input return loss (S11) on a polar chart.
+The last figure shows input return `S11` on a polar chart.
 Four markers (which must be set in the rectangular display mode) are selected, and marker parameter display is again enabled.
 The markers show the input magnitude and phase as well as the equivalent input